Last reviewed: February 20, 2023

 It’s a very common scenario with an imminent jump in price:

 What many customers don’t realize is that this moment can be postponed for a very long time.
+Having a healthy distance between the user tier threshold and the actual user accounts results in a very different chart:

 That’s only possible because real active users (1) are constantly measured and the user accounts optimized accordingly.